bitionaire/changeloggen/README.md

 ## Change descriptions

 A change file is a Markdown `.md` document.
-All change files should be placed in the `changelog` directory of the repository root.
+All change files should be placed somewhere inside of the `changelog` directory of the repository root.
+All subdirectories will be scanned, so changes can be organized e.g. by date directories.

 Changes that are not ready for release should have the file suffix `.draft.md` and will be skipped in the changelog generation process,